 In a laissez faire equilibrium (of both models), agents do not internalize that the collateral price is too low and the interest rate is too high when borrowing constraints bind in a non-empty set of states.
 Following Davila and Korinek's (2018) classification, we distinguish collateral effects, which refer to uninternalized changes in the price of pledgeable assets affecting the collateral value, from distributive effects, which refer to differential effects of uninternalized interest rate changes on heterogenous agents.
 In contrast to the above cited studies, where agents take borrowing limits as given, the price of pledgeable assets is positively affected by a collateral premium, i.e. the valuation of assets to serve as collateral.5 Corrective policies can address uninternalized changes in the collateral price, leveraging the fact that the collateral price increases with consumption and with agents' willingness to borrow, which raises the collateral premium.
-Agents further do not internalize that equilibrium interest rates relate to their consumption choices, which exerts a relevant impact on the equilibrium allocation under different marginal rates of substitution between dates/states (MRSs) of borrowers and lenders (see also Davila and Korinek, 2018).
+Agents further do not internalize that equilibrium interest rates relate to their consumption/saving choices, which exerts a relevant impact on the equilibrium allocation under different marginal rates of substitution between dates/states (MRSs) of borrowers and lenders (see also Davila and Korinek, 2018).
 Corrective policies can address this externality and reduce the interest rate, which raises borrowers' consumption and narrows the distance between the MRSs.
+Apparently, interest rates cannot be reduced when they are assumed to be exogenously determined, and collateral premia do not exist when agents take borrowing limits as given, like in the above cited studies.
+In this special case, overborrowing prevails and a correction of the collateral price relies on debt reduction via ex-ante debt taxes.

-4Precisely, we define macroprudential regulation as an ex-ante debt tax, following Bianchi and Mendoza (2018): "the macroprudential debt tax [...] is levied in good times when collateral constraints do not bind at date t but can bind with positive probability at t + 1" (p.591).
+4Throughout the paper, we identify macroprudential regulation with an ex-ante debt tax, following Bianchi and Mendoza (2018): "the macroprudential debt tax [...] is levied in good times when collateral constraints do not bind at date t but can bind with positive probability at t + 1" (p.591).